 Radio equipment intended for use by radio amateurs

-The EMCD excludes (Article 2.2.c) radio equipment used by radio amateurs within the meaning of the Radio Regulations adopted in the framework of the Constitution of the International Telecommunication Union and the Convention of the International Telecommunication Union.
+The EMCD excludes (Article 2.2.c) radio equipment used by radio amateurs within the meaning of the Radio Regulations adopted in the framework of the Constitution of the International Telecommunication Union and the Convention of the International Telecommunication Union (unless if the equipment is made available on the market).

-In any case, if radio equipment, as defined in the RED, is made available on the market (including cases where the intended use is for radio amateurs) then it is covered by the RED (see Annex I of the RED).
+In any case if radio equipment, as defined in the RED, is made available on the market (including cases where the intended use is for radio amateurs) then it is covered by the RED (see Annex I of the RED).

 Equipment covered by other specific Union legislation